Pangasinan language: Noun affixes

 Benton (1971) lists a number of affixes for nouns.
 Benton describes affixes in Pangasinan as either "nominal" (affixes attached directly to nouns) and "nominalizing" (affixes which turn other parts of speech into nouns).
 Benton also describes "non-productive affixes", affixes which are not normally applied to nouns, and only found as part of other pre-existing words.
 Many of these non-productive affixes are found within words derived from Spanish.

 Writing system

-Modern Pangasinan consists of 27 letters, which include the 26 letters of the basic Latin alphabet and the Pangasinan digraph ng:
+The modern Pangasinan alphabet consists of 28 letters, which include the 26 letters of the basic Latin alphabet, the Spanish letter ñ, and the Pangasinan digraph ng: